tzolov/mtcnn-java/README.md

 > Note that the required Tensorflow models are already pre-bundled with this project!
 No need to download or freeze those by yourself.

-MTCNN involves significant amount of linear algebra operations, such as multi-dimensional array computations and so.
-Therefore the [ND4J](https://deeplearning4j.org/docs/latest/nd4j-overview) library is used for implementing the processing steps that connect the `PNet`, `RNet` and `ONet` Tensorflow networks.
+The MTCNN technique involves significant amount of linear algebra operations, such as multi-dimensional array computations and so.
+Therefore the [ND4J](https://deeplearning4j.org/docs/latest/nd4j-overview) library is leveraged for implementing all (pre)processing steps required for flowing the data through the `PNet`, `RNet` and `ONet` Tensorflow networks.
 Furthermore [JavaCV](https://github.com/bytedeco/javacv) is leveraged for image manipulation and the `ND4J-Tensorflow` GraphRunner is used to inferring the pre-trained tensorflow models.
-The combination of those  libraries allows to share the processing states between the `ND4J`, `JavaCV` and Tensorflow runners.
-It also provides off-heap memory management reduce data churn and lower the latency.
+The combination of those libraries allows to exchange processing states between the `ND4J`, `JavaCV` and `Tensorflow` with little data churn.
+It also provides off-heap memory management and native support for GPU and BLAS processor features.

-> The MtcnnService.java and MtcnnUtil.java methods keep the original NumPy python scripts as comments in front of the ND$J based method that implement the same logic in Java.
+> NOTE: You can find the original NumPy/Python code snippets as inline comments in front of the equivalent ND4J java implementations.

 ## Quick Start

-Samples like [FaceDetectionSample1.java](./src/test/java/net/tzolov/cv/mtcnn/sample/FaceDetectionSample1.java) demonstrates how to use `MtcnnService` for detecting faces in images.
+The [FaceDetectionSample1.java](./src/test/java/net/tzolov/cv/mtcnn/sample/FaceDetectionSample1.java) demonstrates how to use `MtcnnService` for detecting faces in images.
 ![Input Image](./src/test/resources/docs/AnnotatedImage.png)

-The essence this sample is this:
+Here is the essence this sample:

 ```java
 // 1.
 Create face detection service.